 This website will provide safety information and resources about medical products used in the home environment geared for a variety of audiences – consumers, patients, healthcare providers and manufacturers.

-- Proposed Rule: Declaration of Labeling for Home-Use Medical Devices, October 17, 2016 Federal Register Publication
+- Withdrawal of the Proposed Rule: Electronic Submission of Labeling for Certain Home-Use Medical Devices

 - Public Workshop - Medical Device Patient Labeling, September 29-30, 2015